 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent and selective polybromo 1 and SMARCA4 inhibitor (Kd values are 48 and 89 nM respectively).
-Also inhibits SMARCA2.
-Displays 30-fold selectivity over other sub-family branches.
-Accelerates FRAP recovery in cells at a concentration of 1 μM.
+PFI 3 is a potent and selective polybromo 1 (PBRM1) and SMARCA4 inhibitor (Kd values are 48 and 89 nM respectively) that also inhibits SMARCA2.
+This compoud displays 30-fold selectivity over other sub-family branches.
+PFI 3 accelerates FRAP recovery in cells at a concentration of 1 μM.

 This probe is supplied in conjunction with the Structural Genomics Consortium.
 For further characterization details, please visit the PFI 3 probe summary on the SGC website.

 Chemicalprobes.org is a portal that offers independent guidance on the selection and/or application of small molecules for research.
 The use of PFI 3 is reviewed on the chemical probes website.